wiheto/teneto/docs/tutorial/graphlets_and_contactrepresentations.rst

 There are three ways that network's are represented in Teneto:

 1. A TemporalNetwork object
-2. Numpy array/graphlet/snapshot
+2. Numpy array/snapshot
 3. Dictionary/contact representation

 This tutorial goes through what these different representations are and how to translate between them.
+Teneto is migrating towards the TemporalNetwork object.
+However, it is possible to still use with the other two representations.

 TemporalNetwork object
 =======================